jacquescrocker/aarrr/README.md

 ### Retention

 Retention is defined by how often your user keeps coming back to the app.
+You can define retention rules separately in reports (e.g. 5 times in 2 months)

     AARRR(request.env).retention!(:logged_in)